 In order to understand the question and the answer, you are advised to engage in some homework, and learn about the creation of money: Modern Money Mechanics, the Chicago Plan (IMF Website), and the Bank of England Quarterly Bulletin 2014 Quarter 1, Volume 54, No. 1; are good places to start.

-It always makes good sense to work through the actions involved in any process, slowly.
+If you want to understand how bank "loans" work, it makes good sense to work through the actions involved in the process; very slowly!